arccy/cryptosecurity-wiki/README.md

 # cryptosecurity-wiki
-A wiki for cryptosecurity regulations and cryptocurrency considerations
+A wiki for cryptosecurity regulations.

 Scope